 The conservation mission has become increasingly important as it promotes individual, social and environmental health within our communities.
 This session will describe how the greatest conservation successes occur in collaboration with nonprofit partners.
 We will review two case study and best practice examples.

-How to Portray the Value of Trails in Your CommunityContains 4 Component(s), 0.1 credits offered Recorded On: 09/26/2017
+How to Portray the Value of Trails in Your CommunityContains 4 Component(s), Includes Credits Recorded On: 09/26/2017

 This workshop will provide tangible strategies and implementation tools to leverage trails to create real-estate value and promote city building.
 We will also explore methodologies for design and placemaking that can create experiences and destinations, leverage public and private interests, align the trail to be a social-equity tool, and realize safe and accessible design with low environmental impact.